-Space heating
+SPACE HEATING

+Understand how your heating system works

+• This will enable you to take full advantage of built-in energy efficiency functions, including the correct setting of timers and sufficient, but not excessive, settings for temperature.

+Optimum temperature

-- → Understand how your heating system works: This will enable you to take full advantage of built-in energy efficiency functions, including the correct setting of timers and sufficient, but not excessive, settings for temperature. - → Optimum temperature: Utilise optimum start controls on thermostats to limit preheat times in certain zones and to reach the desired temperature in time for when the area is going to be occupied e.g., communal lounges in the morning. - → Balance heating distribution: Ensure proper balance of heating distribution throughout your office by adjusting flow rates and balancing valves in the heating system.
-As a result, each room receives an adequate amount of heat, avoiding overcompensation and minimising energy waste. - → Boiler Upgrade: Consider switching to an electric heating system, such as electric boilers or heat pumps, which have high efficiency.
-Where this cannot be implemented ensure condensing modes on boilers are being optimised.
+• Utilise optimum start controls on thermostats to limit preheat times in certain zones and to reach the desired temperature in time for when the area is going to be occupied e.g., communal lounges in the morning.

+Balance heating distribution

+• Adjusting flow rates and balancing valves in the heating system will ensure that each room receives an adequate amount of heat, avoiding overcompensation and minimising energy waste.

+Boiler Upgrade

+• Consider switching to an electric heating system, such as electric boilers or heat pumps in well insulated buildings.
+Where this cannot be done, ensure condensing modes on boilers are being optimised.

+Regular boiler maintenance

+• To ensure your boiler is running efficiently.
+This includes cleaning or replacing air filters, checking and repairing ductwork, and optimising combustion efficiency.

+Radiator or radiator valve upgrades

+Upgrading radiators or installing thermostatic radiator valves (TRVs) to provide individual control over heating in different rooms.

+Underfloor heating:

-- → Regular boiler maintenance: To ensure your boiler is running efficiently.
-This includes cleaning or replacing air filters, checking and repairing ductwork, and optimising combustion efficiency. - Radiator or radiator valve upgrades: Upgrading radiators or installing thermostatic radiator valves (TRVs) to provide individual control over heating in different rooms. - → Underfloor heating: Consider installing underfloor heating systems, especially in common areas or high-traffic areas.
-Underfloor heating provides even heat distribution and reduces heat loss from higher ceilings. - → Energy-efficient space heaters: If individual space heaters or secondary heating systems are required, opt for energy-efficient models that have programmable settings. - → Heat recovery systems: Implement heat recovery systems, such as air-to-air or water-to-water heat exchangers, to capture and reuse waste heat generated by HVAC systems.
+• Consider installing underfloor heating systems, especially in common areas or high-traffic areas.
+Underfloor heating provides even heat distribution and reduces heat loss from higher ceilings.

+Energy-efficient space heaters

+• If individual space heaters or secondary heating systems are required, opt for energy-efficient models that have programmable settings.

+Heat recovery systems

+• Implement heat recovery systems, such as air-to-air or water-to-water heat exchangers, to capture and reuse waste heat generated by HVAC systems.
 This recovered heat can be utilised to preheat incoming fresh air or hot water, reducing the energy required for heating.

-3 https://energysavingtrust.org.uk/

-Insulation
+INSULATION